 Surgery and by other nationally recognized experts.
-All examiners are in active practice, currently certified by the ABS, and participating in the ABS MOC Program.
+All examiners are in active practice, currently certified by the ABS, and participating in the ABS Continuous Certification Program.
 The ABS makes every effort to avoid any conflicts of interest between candidates and their examiners.

-- Candidates who have exhausted their five-year admissibility period should contact the exam coordinator regarding the readmissibility requirements in effect at that time.
+- Only one opportunity per academic year will be granted to all candidates.
+All of the above limits are absolute; exceptions will only be made for active duty military service outside the U.S. Candidates who have exhausted their three-year admissibility period should contact the exam coordinator regarding the readmissibility requirements in effect at that time.

-- Results are posted within 7-10 business days after the last day of the exam.
-Successful examinees will be deemed certified in CGSO and will receive their official certificate in 3 to 6 months.
-They must thereafter participate in the ABS MOC Program to maintain their certificate.
+- Results are posted within 2-3 weeks after the last day of the exam.
+Successful examinees will be deemed certified in CGSO and will receive their official certificate once all results have been processed and validated, examinees have been informed, mailing addresses have been confirmed and all information has been provided to the printing company.
+They must thereafter participate in the ABS Continuous Certification Program to maintain their certificate.

-The ABS will waive 60 credits of CME with self-assessment toward MOC for this certification; the waiver will appear automatically in your CME Repository.
+The ABS will waive 60 credits of CME with self-assessment toward Continuous Certification for this certification; the waiver will appear automatically in your CME Repository.